2019 EPFP Fellows spend a fruitful day at the Washington Policy Seminar hill meeting with NC Senator Thom Tillis' Legislative Correspondent.

 In 2014, the GEAR UP grant was awarded to Appalachian State University and allowed EPFP to expand and provide better access to the western region of North Carolina.
 Participants from Appalachian GEAR UP districts receive funding to cover the cost of participation.
-Those districts include Alleghany, Ashe, Burke, Wilkes, Watauga, Yancey, Rutherford, Madison, Graham, Clay, Swain.
-GEAR UP also offers funding opportunities to fellows from the following institutions of higher education; Appalachian State University, UNC Asheville, Wilkes Community College, and Isothermal Community College.
+Those districts include Alleghany, Ashe, Burke, Wilkes, Watauga, Yancey, Madison, Graham, Clay, Swain.
+GEAR UP also offers funding opportunities to fellows from the following institutions of higher education; Appalachian State University, UNC Asheville, Asheville Buncombe-Technical Community College, Caldwell Community College and Technical Institute, Mayland Community College, Southwestern Community College, Tri-County Community College, Western Piedmont Community College, and Wilkes Community College.

 Who are the EPFP Fellows?

 Fellows are professionals at a stage where they are poised to make an impact on education.
 They are diverse by race and ethnicity, professional preparation and experience, role, and employing organization.
 Fellows are selected through an application process and include teachers, principals, superintendents, local and state agency representatives, higher education faculty and administration, non profit and for profit professionals, general purpose government workers, national and state association liasions, and leaders from complementary sectors such as business, health, social services, labor, justice etc.

 EPFP Benefits Include

 - Building capacity from a foundation of equity and action-oriented projects

 - Learning about processes and outcomes of policy making and implementation at local, national, and state levels